westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 # Device Mapper

-Zoned block device support was added to the device mapper subsystem with kernel version 4.13.
+Zoned block device support was added to the device mapper subsystem in kernel version 4.13.
 Two existing targets gained support: the *dm-linear* target and the *dm-flakey* target.
 ZBD support also added a new target driver, *dm-zoned*.

 ## dm-linear

-The *dm-linear* target maps a linear range of blocks of the device-mapper device onto a linear range of a backend device. *dm-linear* is the basic building block of logical volume managers such as <a href="http://www.sourceware.org/lvm2/" target="_blank">*LVM*</a>.
+The *dm-linear* target maps a linear range of blocks of the device-mapper device onto a linear range on a backend device. *dm-linear* is the basic building block of logical volume managers like
+<a href="http://www.sourceware.org/lvm2/" target="_blank">*LVM*</a>.

 ### Zoned Block Device Restrictions

-When used with zoned block devices, the *dm-linear* device created will also be a zoned block device with the same zone size as the underlying device.
-Several conditions are enforced by the device mapper core management code for the creation of a *dm-linear* target device.
+When used with zoned block devices, the *dm-linear* device that is created will also be a zoned block device with the same zone size as the underlying device.
+Several conditions are enforced by the device-mapper core-management code during the creation of a *dm-linear* target device.

 * All backend devices used to map different ranges of the target device must have the same zone model.